Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 \subsubsection{Exterior derivatives and canonical basis}

 We now introduce the exterior derivative for generalized forms.
-In the generalized setting ($N\geq 1$), a key difference from the ordinary ($N=0$) case is the loss of uniqueness for the derivative.
-We will see that selecting a basis picks out a specific exterior derivative, which is necessary for the generalized formulation of higher gauge theory.
+In the generalized setting ($N\geq 1$), a key difference from the ordinary case ($N=0$) is that the exterior derivative is no longer unique.
+We will see that choosing a basis singles out a particular exterior derivative, a choice that is required in the generalized formulation of higher gauge theory.